Introduction

 It’s essential to establish a robust process for approving suppliers based on their ability to meet your quality standards.
 This can take into account assurance processes operated by each supplier, evidenced by certification to a GSFI-recognised scheme.

-Ongoing monitoring of supplier performance is necessary to ensure consistency and reliability in the quality of raw materials used in your food manufacturing process.
+Ongoing monitoring of supplier performance is necessary to ensure consistency and reliability in the quality of raw materials used in your food manufacturing process; as well as mitigating risks throughout your supply chain.

 Specifications